CNRS, an international institution

 - European and international research networks (GDRI) and

 CNRS is also working on adding French extensions to the existing UMIs.
 Based in French university campuses, they would host students and researchers from our foreign partners.
 This type of structure should encourage balanced exchanges between French researchers and their foreign collaborators.
 Furthermore, CNRS promotes the emergence of scientific collaboration clusters by establishing links between various CNRS structures located in the same country or region.

 Regarding European strategy, CNRS is in line with the EU research and innovation policy, which seeks to unite the national scientific communities in a cohesive network.
-CNRS has taken a leading role in European integration and the establishment of the European Research Area through its involvement in the major research programs of the European Commission, with which it has signed over 900 active contracts in total since the launch of the 7th Framework Program for Research and Development (FP7).
+CNRS has taken a leading role in European integration and the establishment of the European Research Area through its involvement in the major research programs of the European Commission, with which it has signed over 1250 active contracts in total within the launch of the 7th Framework Program for Research and Development (FP7).
 Within the "France - Europe 2020" Strategic Agenda, aimed at helping French research tackle important challenges, and in keeping with the momentum of Horizon 2020, CNRS strives to increase the participation of its research teams to European calls for proposals.